open-telemetry/opentelemetry.io/content/en/docs/zero-code/js/configuration.md

 {{% alert title="Notes" color="info" %}}

 `OTEL_NODE_ENABLED_INSTRUMENTATIONS` and `OTEL_NODE_DISABLED_INSTRUMENTATIONS`
 are mutually exclusive.
-If both are set, all instrumentations will be disabled.
+If both are set, all instrumentations are disabled.

 {{% /alert %}}